MarcelGarus/jupyter-energy/README.md

 Jupyter Notebooks are a data science tool primarily used for statistics and machine learning, some of the most energy-intensive computing areas.
 To make users of Jupyter Notebooks more aware of their notebooks' energy consumption, this project aims to offer a Jupyter Notebook plugin that informs you of the energy use since the notebook started.

+For an overview of the project scope, see [this blog article.](https://mgar.us/jupyter-energy)

 Here's a quick overview of the repo folders:

 ## rust-energy